10 Tips for Running Injury Prevention

 Tip #5 – Get a Check Up

-Addressing past injuries, or any current pain you might have while running is a important before increasing your running distance.
+Addressing past injuries, or any current pain you might have while running is important before increasing your running distance.
 An appointment with a physiotherapist prior to making any significant changes to your running routine is always a good idea.
 Managing pain and injuries, prior to increasing your running volume, no matter how small the injury will help make sure that your pain does not increase or worsen the injury.

 Tip #6 – Don’t “Push Through the Pain”